A Note on These Prices

 C16 and C24 Structural Softwood

-Structural timber prices have settled after the extreme volatility of 2021–2023 but remain higher than pre-pandemic levels.
-C16 carcassing timber (47 × 100mm, standard stud and joist sections): approximately £2.80–4.20 per linear metre depending on merchant and volume.
-C24 (higher-grade, typically used where spans or loads demand better structural performance): £3.50–5.50 per linear metre for the same section.
+Timber prices settled after the wild swings of 2021–2023 but haven't come back to where they were before the pandemic.
+They're not going to.
+C16 carcassing (47 x 100mm, standard studs and joists): roughly £2.80–4.20 per linear metre depending on merchant and volume.
+C24, for spans or loads where the structural engineer wants better grade: £3.50–5.50 per linear metre for the same section.

 Timber Roof Trusses

-Roof trusses are priced per truss based on span, pitch, and configuration, but as a general guide for a standard Fink truss (the common W-braced design used on most domestic roofs) at 8m span and 35° pitch, expect approximately £85–150 per truss supply only.
-Lead times from timber frame manufacturers are typically 4–8 weeks, which is one of the key programme constraints on a new build — trusses need to be ordered from the design stage, not when the walls reach plate level.
+Trusses are priced per unit based on span, pitch, and configuration.
+A standard Fink truss (the W-braced design on most domestic roofs) at 8m span and 35 degrees: roughly £85–150 per truss supply only.
+Lead times from truss manufacturers are typically 4–8 weeks.
+Order them at design stage, not when your walls hit plate level.
+That's one of the most common programme mistakes I see on new builds.

 Insulation